-■ NOTE: The air filter is located above the rear receiver hitch.
+■ NOTE: The air filter is located above the engine and can be accessed by removing the rear cargo tray.

 1. Remove dirt and debris from around the filter housing.
-2. Unsnap the five spring-clip fasteners and remove the air filter cover and the air filter assembly.
+2. Pull the release tab out away from the filter housing.